 Lay-Clergy Relationships, Conflict and Crisis Management

 - The North American Commission on Rabbinic Congregational Relations (NCRCR) is a joint commission of the URJ and the CCAR.
-The NCRCR is uniquely equipped to help both URJ congregations and CCAR rabbis when tensions arise in a synagogue.
+The NCRCR is uniquely equipped to help URJ congregations employing CCAR-member rabbis when tensions arise in a synagogue.
 The NCRCR is chaired by Rabbi William Kuhn, on behalf of the CCAR, and Ms. Robin Kosberg, on behalf of the URJ.
 Reach out to either Rabbi Kuhn (email@example.com) or to Robin (firstname.lastname@example.org) for a confidential consultation.

 Support for Congregations Considering a Merger or Collaboration